sinch/docs/docs/conversation/conversation.md

     - conversation-capability
 ---

 The Sinch Conversation API offers one endpoint for sending and receiving messages across the most popular channels such as SMS, RCS, WhatsApp and Facebook Messenger.
-It can also switch between Bot/Human chats and much more.

 Different message channel (bearer) features and functions are supported through built-in transcoding.